bottlenoselabs/sokol-cs/README.md

 To learn how to use the C API, check out the [official C samples](https://github.com/floooh/sokol-samples).
 You can also find the same examples that run in [your browser](https://floooh.github.io/sokol-html5/index.html).
 The comments in the [`sokol_gfx.h`](https://github.com/floooh/sokol/blob/master/sokol_gfx.h) file are also a good reference.

-## "Safe" API
+## .NET API

 The .NET API is just wrappers over the C API for .NET idioms, convenience, and ease of use.
-The `unsafe` keyword is not required nor is importing the module `Sokol.sokol_gfx`.
-All the "safe" types have some prefix such as `Sg` for "Sokol Graphics".
-This API targets .NET Standard 2.1 and makes use of `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and of `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required for the safe API remains small,highly performant, and easy to use without re-inventing the wheel.
+The `unsafe` keyword is not required, nor is importing the module `Sokol.sokol_gfx`.
+All the types have some prefix such as `Sg` for "Sokol Graphics".
+This API targets .NET Standard 2.1 and makes use of `System.Numerics` for `Vector2`, `Vector3`, `Matrix4x4`, etc and of `System.Memory` for `Span<T>`, `Memory<T>`, etc. By using these, the code required for the safe API remains small, highly performant, and easy to use without re-inventing the wheel.

-All the "safe" types are mutable, [.NET value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types).
+All the types are mutable, [.NET value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types).
 This is to get as close as possible to zero allocations on the managed heap during the long running state of the application's loop.
 [This is often desirable in games](https://www.shawnhargreaves.com/blog/twin-paths-to-garbage-collector-nirvana.html) and [other high performance applications](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).
-All the "safe" structs can access the underlying "unsafe" P/Invoke struct anytime by accessing the field `CStruct`.
-Also, any "safe" enum can be directly casted to/from the corresponding P/Invoke enum.
-This allows to mix the "unsafe" and "safe" API at any time without problems.

-In the "unsafe" and "safe" API, string management is still on you.
-To convert .NET strings (UTF16) to C strings (ASCII) use [`Marshal.StringToHGlobalAnsi`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.stringtohglobalansi).
+In the C and .NET API, string management is still on you.
+To convert a [.NET `string`](https://docs.microsoft.com/en-us/dotnet/api/system.string) (UTF16) to C strings (ASCII) use [`Marshal.StringToHGlobalAnsi`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.stringtohglobalansi).
 This method will allocate on the unmanaged heap and you are responsible for freeing the memory with [`Marshal.FreeHGlobal`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.freehglobal).

 ### Samples

-To learn how to use the "safe" API, check out the [.NET Core samples](https://github.com/lithiumtoast/sokol-csharp/tree/master/src/Samples), which are in sync with the official [C samples](https://github.com/floooh/sokol-samples).
+To learn how to use the .NET API, check out the [.NET Core samples](https://github.com/lithiumtoast/sokol-csharp/tree/master/src/Samples), which are in sync with the official [C samples](https://github.com/floooh/sokol-samples).

 ## Supported Platforms